-The module's services are described in more detail in the CN Series documentation.
+The module's services are described in more detail in the CN8000 Series documentation.
 Note access to and behaviour of module services are identical when operating in FIPS-Approved or non-Approved modes.
-Refer to section 8.3 for guidance on how to configure the module to ensure the device enters FIPS 140-2 Approved mode.

 Once authenticated, the operator has access to the services required to initialize, configure and monitor the module.
 With the exception of passwords associated with user accounts, the operator never enters Cryptographic Keys or CSPs directly into the module (an Administrator CO will enter passwords when working with user accounts).